objectsyndicate/blocktwine/README.md

 ![blocktwine](https://raw.githubusercontent.com/objectsyndicate/blocktwine/master/Diagram1.png)
 #
 The blocktwine project aims to become a software foundation.
-The goals of that foundation will be to build and maintain a hyperledger based blockchain smart contract engine.
+The goals of that foundation will be to build and maintain a hyperledger based smart contract engine.
 The purpose of that network will be to trade industrial hemp, its data and physical commodities, internationally and inter-organizationally.